 - Tasmania: The state has experienced better than average growth for the past two to three years but this slowed significantly in 2019.
 You can probably expect the rate of property price rises to continue to slow in 2020.

 - New South Wales: Sydney in particular had exceptional growth in property prices in recent times.
 The past two years weren’t so good for Sydney but the property market is making a slow recovery.

 - Victoria: Like Sydney, the rate of property price increases is likely to be higher in 2020 than in 2019.

 - South Australia: Slow and steady is generally the way the Adelaide property market behaves and 2020 will see more of the same.

 - Queensland: Brisbane has been the worst-performing capital city over the past 15 years and its market will turn around for the better soon.
 This will start in 2020.

 - Canberra: Underlying demand for property has been building and this will positively affect property prices.

 City most likely to shine: My pick of the bunch for 2020 is Sydney.
 It has recovered well and will continue to do so.

-Peter Koulizos is the Program Director of Master of the Property at The University of Adelaide and the author of several books.
+Peter Koulizos is the Program Director of thr Master of Property at The University of Adelaide and the author of several books.

 The news is full of predictions for the property market in Sydney and Melbourne to make a spectacular comeback and to increase again by as much as 15%.
 Notwithstanding the fact that, within these markets there are suburbs which lost at least that amount since the peak of 2017, I feel that this kind of recovery is overstated.